-Youth Action Board (YAB)
+YOUTH ACTION BOARD (YAB)

 The Youth Action Board (YAB) was formed over 6 years ago.
 Its voting membership includes 9 members with lived experience of homelessness, housing instability, or foster care.
-YAB members are paid above a living wage at \$25 an hour and compensation is reviewed and adjusted annually if needed.
-The calculation of a living wage comes from the City of Dallas and Dallas college, factoring basic needs (food, childcare costs, insurance, housing, transportation, other necessities, civic engagement, and broadband) with the number in the household.
+YAB members are paid above a living wage at \$25 per hour; compensation is reviewed and adjusted annually if needed.
+The calculation of a living wage comes from the City of Dallas and Dallas College, factoring basic needs (food, childcare costs, insurance, housing, transportation, other necessities, civic engagement, and broadband) with the number in the household.
 For fiscal year 2024, the living wage for Dallas County is \$18.24 for an individual with no dependents.
-The funding for YAB pay prior to project selection is pulled from the CoC planning grant and the YHDP planning grant and post project selection will be funded by the YHDP planning grant.
-Overrepresented special populations including BIPOC, LGTBQ+ and the differently abled are all represented on the board.
-The core tenants of the YAB as outlined in its bylaws are as follows:
+The funding for YAB compensation, prior to project selection, is pulled from the CoC and YHDP planning grants.
+The YHDP planning grant will fund post-project selection.
+The core tenets of the YAB, as outlined in its bylaws, are as follows:

 - 1. Peer-to-peer outreach events to strengthen and connect Dallas' youth experiencing homelessness population and meet social-emotional needs - 2.
-Personal and profession development opportunities for engaged youth to increase quality of life and professional skills - 3.
+Personal and professional development opportunities for engaged youth to increase quality of life and professional skills - 3.
 Research, discuss, and instigate policy changes throughout the CoC that affect housing opportunities, substance abuse resources, foster care, and mental and physical healthcare